-Additional important grade 3 or higher adverse reactions include histiolymphocytic hemophagocytosis (1%), heart failure (6%), cardiac arrest (4%), seizures (4%) and pulmonary edema (9%).
+Additional important grade 3 or higher adverse events include histiolymphocytic hemophagocytosis (1%), heart failure (6%), cardiac arrest (4%), seizures (4%) and pulmonary edema (9%).
+There were 44 deaths: 37 from disease progression, two from CRS, one from a pulmonary embolus, and four in patients with disease progression who were on subsequent therapies.